Miscellaneous - Wood finishing

 What VOCs on varnish and paint labels mean and how their emissions affect us

-Those in the habit of reading the labels of paint cans, home care products, even cosmetics more carefully almost always find references to VOCs (or VOCs if the label is not in English).
-This is not about a specific product, but about a large group of chemicals, especially solvents, which have attracted the attention of authorities (and not only) around the world because of their impact on the environment, but also on the quality of life.
+Those who are in the habit of perusing the labels of paint cans, household cleaning products, even cosmetics will almost always find references to VOCs (or VOCs, if the label is not in English).
+It is not a specific product but a large group of chemicals, especially solvents, which have attracted the attention of authorities (and others) around the world because of their impact on the environment and quality of life.
 VOC is short for volatile organic compounds.
-Concern about the presence of these products in the air we breathe, in the atmosphere that surrounds the earth, began some time ago.
-Regulations, bans and limitations on their presence in industrial and consumer products have emerged.
+Concern about the presence of these products in the air we breathe, in the atmosphere that surrounds the earth, has been around for some time.
+Regulations, bans and restrictions on their presence in industrial and consumer products have emerged.

 cov